Skip to content

 Each landscaping segment has its own revenue mix, crew structure, and platform pattern.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

-Mow/blow/go routes, lawn treatment programs (fertilization, weed control, aeration), residential maintenance subscriptions.
+Mow/blow/go routes, lawn-treatment programs (fertilization, weed control, aeration), and residential maintenance subscriptions.
 Route density and customer retention are the economic levers.
 Often on RealGreen, ServiceAutopilot, or Yardbook.

-HOA, office park, retail center, multifamily commercial maintenance contracts.
+HOA, office-park, retail-center, and multifamily maintenance contracts.
 Larger ticket per account, quarterly or monthly billing, contract-renewal cycles, often bundled with snow & ice.
-Aspire and LMN strong in this segment.
+Aspire and LMN are strong in this segment.

-Commercial snow plowing, ice management, sidewalk crews.
+Commercial plowing, ice management, and sidewalk crews.
 Seasonal contracts (per-push, seasonal-unlimited, time-and-materials), weather-dependent economics, often the second revenue peak after summer maintenance ends.

-Combined maintenance + design-build + snow operators.
-The dominant model for established mid-market landscapers.
+Combined maintenance, design-build, and snow operators — the dominant model for established mid-market landscapers.
 Requires per-service-line P&L to know what’s actually profitable.
 Typically QuickBooks Enterprise with class tracking.

-Tree care and arboriculture, irrigation specialists, holiday lighting, athletic field maintenance, golf course maintenance contractors, water management, landscape architecture.
-Specialty pricing, often more equipment-intensive, distinctive certifications and insurance.
+Tree care and arboriculture, irrigation specialists, holiday lighting, athletic-field and golf-course maintenance, and landscape architecture.
+Specialty pricing, more equipment-intensive, with distinctive certifications and insurance.

 Landscaping accounting, done by an expert.